vgp314/Udacity-Arvato-Identify-Customer-Segments/README.md

 ## Table of Contents
-1. Problem Statement and Project Motivation
+1. Problem Statement
-2. Instalation
+2. Project Motivation
-3. Files
+3. Instalation
-4. Results and Conclusions
+4. Files
-5. Licenses and Acknowledgements
+5. Results and Conclusions
-6. Project Motivation
+6. Licenses and Acknowledgements

 ## Problem Statement
 - Consider a company's marketing campaign (Arvato Financial Services), in which we